What We Believe

 With this foundation, we also confess the “marks of the church” by which we receive gifts of forgiveness, faith, and the promise of eternal life.
-Jesus gave and established Holy Baptism (Matthew 28:18-20), Holy Communion (Luke 22:14-20), and the Gift of Forgiveness (John 20:21-23).
+Jesus gave Holy Baptism (Matthew 28:18-20), Holy Communion (Luke 22:14-20), and the Gift of Forgiveness (John 20:21-23).

 We confess the Apostles’ Creed, a summary of what the original disciples believed and taught.
 It serves as an accurate description of God’s gift of salvation through faith in Jesus Christ.

 I believe in God the Father Almighty, maker of heaven and earth.